FelixFern/tetrs/README.md

    cargo run

 ## Controls
-- Left Arrow (move tetris block one to the left)
+- Left Arrow (move Tetris block one to the left)
-- Right Arrow (move tetris block one to the right)
+- Right Arrow (move Tetris block one to the right)
 - Q (quit the game)
+- Z (rotate Tetris block counter-clockwise)
+- X (rotate Tetris block clockwise)